rodneycurl/angular-intro/readme.md

 Now, when we refresh in the browser we see each of our todos with their respective data and markup displaying.

-## `ng-repeat` - You Do - Grumblr (20/35)
+## `ng-repeat` - You Do - Grumblr (10 mins)

-- Display all of the hardcoded grumbles on to the screen using `ng-repeat`
+- Define a new controller attached to your app's module
+- Attach a property to your controller called `grumbles` which is equal to all of your hard-coded data
+- In the view, initialize an instance of your controller as the view model
-- Make sure that you display all of the information for each grumble(title, author name, content, photo url)
+- Use a directive to display all of the information for each `grumble` (title, name, content, photo url)
-- make sure each grumble has a toggleable edit form.

 ---
-## Break (5 mins)
+## Break (10 mins)
 ---

 ## User Input and Data Binding